ideag/tinysocial/readme.txt

 3. Plugin output in TwentyFifteen

 == Changelog ==

+= 1.3.2
+Fix default value and make textarea wider for link_template

 = 1.3.1
 Add filter to actually hide icons if user chooses to disable them in plugin options